-Riboflavin, also known as vitamin B2, has a variety of functions, from aiding in the manufacture of red blood cells to assisting in the extraction of energy from carbohydrates, protein, and fat.
-Riboflavin has been known to increase cellular energy production via tiny “energy factories” in the brain cells called mitochondria.
+With the limited effectiveness of current preventive therapies, the use of complementary and alternative medicine has been increasing in headache management especially the use of Riboflavin (B-2).
+Riboflavin has a variety of functions, from aiding in the manufacture of red blood cells to assisting in the extraction of energy from carbohydrates, protein, and fat.
+It has been known to: increase cellular energy production via tiny “energy factories” in the brain cells called mitochondria.

-Multiple studies have demonstrated that high dose riboflavin can reduce the frequency and intensity of migraines in both adults and children.
+Multiple studies have demonstrated that high dose riboflavin can reduce the frequency and intensity of migraines when taken in high doses.